-- (1) Mr. Kartsotis refused all forms of compensation for fiscal years 2008, 2009 and 2010.
-Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by continuing to drive stock price growth. - (2) Consists of stock appreciation rights issued pursuant to the 2004 Incentive Plan. - (3) Consists of 300 restricted stock units issued pursuant to the 2004 Incentive Plan and 240 shares of restricted stock issued pursuant to the Restricted Stock Plan.
+- (1) Mr. Kartsotis refused all forms of compensation for fiscal years 2009, 2010 and 2011.
+Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by continuing to drive stock price growth. - (2) Consists of stock appreciation rights issued pursuant to the 2004 Incentive Plan. - (3) Consists of restricted stock units issued pursuant to the 2004 Incentive Plan. - (4) Consists of stock appreciation rights issued pursuant to the 2008 Incentive Plan. - (5) Consists of restricted stock units issued pursuant to the 2008 Incentive Plan. - (6) Consists of stock appreciation rights issued pursuant to the 2008 Incentive Plan.
+These awards vest one third each year over three years following the grant date. - (7) Consists of restricted stock units issued pursuant to the 2008 Incentive Plan.
+These awards vest one third each year over three years following the grant date.

-- (4) Consists of restricted stock units issued pursuant to the 2004 Incentive Plan. - (5) Consists of stock appreciation rights issued pursuant to the 2008 Incentive Plan. - (6) Consists of restricted stock units issued pursuant to the 2008 Incentive Plan. - (7) Consists of stock appreciation rights issued pursuant to the 2008 Incentive Plan that vest one third per year. - (8) Consists of restricted stock units issued pursuant to the 2008 Incentive Plan that vest one third per year. - (9) Consists of restricted stock units issued pursuant to the 2008 Incentive Plan that vest one half per year. - (10) Consists of 1,080 restricted stock units issued pursuant to the 2004 Incentive Plan and 2,000 shares of restricted stock issued pursuant to the Restricted Stock Plan.
+- (8) Consists of restricted stock units issued pursuant to the 2008 Incentive Plan.
+These awards vest one half each year over two years following the grant date. - (9) Consists of restricted stock units awarded pursuant to the 2008 Incentive Plan.
+This award vests 100% on March 15, 2012.